pavelsolis/Replication-Folder/README.md

 ```bash
 $ git --version
 ```
+Verify that you have 1.7.10 or newer.
+If you don’t, update Git.

 Git uses a username to associate commits with an identity; the Git username is not the same as your GitHub username.
 Set your Git username for every repository on your computer:
 ```bash